sarthak-p/Nearby/README.md

 6. Click the `Run` button or press `Cmd + R` to build and run the project on your iPhone.

 You might need to go to `Settings > General > Device Management` on your iPhone and trust the developer certificate for your Apple ID before the app will run.

-## Contributions

-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ## License